 What happens next?

-- From 1st April 2020, patients trying to attend the walk-in centre will be asked to book an appointment at their own GP practice or if they have an urgent medical problem to call 111.
+- Patients trying to attend the walk-in centre will be asked to book an appointment at their own GP practice or if they have an urgent medical problem to call 111.
 Unregistered patients will be supported to register at a local GP practice.

-- Prior to and for a period following the closure of the service, staff will be available at the walk-in centre and Ritchie Street Medical Centre to inform patients of both services of the change and the alternative health and care services available.
+Prior to the closure of the service, staff from Healthwatch Islington were on site in the waiting room to inform patients of both the walk-in Centre and Ritchie Street Medical Centre of the change and the alternative health care services that are available.

 What does this mean for you?